IBM-Cloud/kms-samples/secure_import/README.md

 ## Usage

-1. Download and unzip the binary that is compatible with your operating system
+1. Download and un-tar the binary that is compatible with your operating system

 2. Mark the file as executable using `chmod`